Is Mezzanine Financing Right for Your Mid-Sized Company?

 A mezzanine loan can be an excellent option for business owners who want to take their company to the next level but lack the working capital to make it happen.

-Mezzanine debt provides more flexibility than traditional banks loans.
+Mezzanine lenders can provide more flexibility than traditional banks loans.
 Borrowers’ typically gain 4x or more in cash flow leverage especially at the initial outset of the term of the loan.

 The credit facilities are generally structured as interest-only term loans.
 Interest for a mezzanine loan can often include payment-in-kind (PIK), meaning the investment might allow a portion of the interest payments to be accrued over the life of the loan and paid along with the principal at maturity.
 PIK further helps remove strain on cash flows.